Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis: Results

-Immersive analytics~\cite{marriott2018immersive} is concerned with establishing immersion for analysis' sake, often through a sense of flow, where the very perception of time is distorted.
-To this end, participants provided estimates of the time they spent task solving.
-In cases of several estimates, we considered the initial, individual estimate over latter, more educated guesses.
-Self-reported and recorded values followed a log-normal distribution and were transformed accordingly.
-The perceived and the recorded time aligned overall based on a paired t-test.
-This is notable considering access to watches and mobile devices was restricted, and may demonstrate a good blend of realism and engagement in the MR setting.
-Pairs and individuals may perceive differently the time in MR spent task solving, as indicated by a paired t-test~({ \mbox{$t = 2.282$}, \mbox{$df = 35$}, \mbox{$p = 0.029$}}), which may be caused by altered in-pair perception~({ \mbox{$t = -1.929$}, \mbox{$df = 35$}, \mbox{$p = 0.062$}}).
+Immersive analytics~\cite{marriott2018immersive} deals with establishing immersion for analysis' sake, often through a sense of flow, where the very perception of time is distorted.
+For this, participants provided estimates of the time they spent task solving in MR. In case of several estimates, we used the initial, individual estimate over latter, more educated guesses.
+Self-reported and recorded values both followed a log-normal distribution and were transformed.
+The two times aligned based on a paired t-test.
+Given access to any watches was restricted, this may demonstrate a good blend of realism and engagement.
+Pairs and individuals may still perceive the time spent task solving in MR differently, as indicated by a paired t-test~({ \mbox{$t = 2.282$}, \mbox{$df = 35$}, \mbox{$p = 0.029$}}), which might be caused by an altered in-pair perception~({ \mbox{$t = -1.929$}, \mbox{$df = 35$}, \mbox{$p = 0.062$}}).